 Which RV is right for you?

 Purchase your new or used RV from a reputable dealer who will help you determine the proper unit for your particular needs and tow vehicle, assist you in finding the best available financing, check out the unit before delivery, and give you a complete orientation on the safe and proper operation of your unit.
 If you do have problems do not hesitate to contact your dealer; his business success depends upon your happiness and he has a large investment to protect.
-Take our RV Survey to help determine your RVing needs.
+Take our RV Survey to help determine which RV is right for you.

-When trying to decide what type of RV is best for you, there are several factors you can consider before you even begin shopping.
+When trying to decide which RV is right for you, there are several factors you can consider before you even begin shopping.
 This will help you narrow down the types of campers you research and tour.

 First: What type of vehicle do you have to tow with?
 The tow rating of your vehicle will be the first determining factor in the size of RVs you shop for.
 If you have a smaller SUV, you’ll need to look at Ultralight campers like the new Geo-Pros from Forest River.
 If you have a large truck, you’ll be able to look at travel trailers, truck campers and even fifth wheels.

 Second: What is your price range?
 This too will immediately help you to limit the number of RVs you decide to research and tour.
-RV prices range from as low as $8,000 or so for pop-up campers to as much as $70,000 or more for some motorhomes and fifth wheels.
+RV prices range from as low as $10,000 or so for pop-up campers to as much as $70,000 or more for some motor homes and fifth wheels.

 You should know how much a camper weighs and make sure that the weight matches the GVWR (Gross Vehicle Weight Rating) of your truck.
 The certified weight label is normally located on the back of a truck camper, and lists the total weight with standard equipment, including full water and propane tanks, and excluding any options.
 Standard equipment varies from manufacturer to manufacturer and thereby affects the certified weight, make sure you know what equipment is considered standard.
 You then need to add the weight of any optional equipment in the camper for the accurate camper weight.